CoinCulture/claw/README.md

 # edit the params
 vim params.toml

+# save your revisions to the hash log
+claw revise

 # compile the markdown and output a final pdf using pandoc
 claw compile --output pdf
 ```